sjcco/WeatherApp/README.md

 - First clone the project by running `git clone https://github.com/sjcco/WeatherApp`.
 - navigate to project folder using `cd`.
+- Sign up in [here](https://openweathermap.org/) and generate a free key.
+- create a new file called `.env` in the root of the project.
+- Inside the file  save your key like this `WEATHER_API_KEY = yourkey`
-- Run `npm install` to install the needed .
+- Run `npm install` to install the needed.
 - Run `npm start` to open in browser.

 ## Authors